 I learned this lesson the hard way with this site.
-Way back in 2006, when the internet was a different place, and when I knew very little about naming a site, I decided to name this site inspiri-art-and-craft.com.
+Way back in 2006, when the internet was a different place, and when I knew very little about naming a website, I decided to name this site inspiri-art-and-craft.com.
 (Ugh, what a terrible name!
-Don't ask me what I was thinking because I really don't know.)
+I cringe just looking at it now.
+Don't even ask me what I was thinking because I really don't know.)

 In 2014 I bit the bullet and invested the time to change the site over to its current domain name.
 When I was using the old name, it was terrible trying to tell people offline what the name of my site was.
 I'd just hand them a business card because the site name was impossible to communicate.
 The current name is much easier to communicate, understand and remember.